Washington to tax digital ads and tech services

 - The address where the digital product, code, or RAS is first made available for transmission by the seller (if no address is obtained at the time of sale)

-“Legal challenges — particularly under the federal Internet Tax Freedom Act (ITFA) — are ripe and appear inevitable” according to McDermott Will & Emery’s Inside SALT blog.
-“Taxing digital advertising services while expressly excluding offline media places the new law on a collision course with ITFA.
-A legal challenge is all but guaranteed.”
+The Tax Foundation calls Washington’s digital ad sales tax “a legal and economic minefield.”
+And according to McDermott Will & Schulte’s Inside SALT blog, a legal challenge under ITFA was inevitable.
+“Taxing digital advertising services while expressly excluding offline media places the new law on a collision course with ITFA.”

 What is Maryland’s data and IT services tax